microsoft/fluentui/rfcs/react-components/convergence/disabling-animations.md

 - 👍 Can be used to disable animations
 - 👍 Can be used to customize reduced animations
 - 👍 Supported cross platform
-- 👍 No javascript code executed
+- 👍 No extra javascript execution
 - 👍 Only affects Fluent code

 ### Cons

 - 👎 Only affects animations in Fluent components
 - 👎 More effort on the developer to do the right thing

-## Open Issues

-Open question: what is the v8 approach for disabling animations?
-Open question: does any component in the application need to know whether the animations are disabled?

 ## Discarded Solutions